RazorKenway/R-Bomber/README.md

 ## Unique Performance
-    * You can send between 200 - 500 SMS per second.
+    * `You can send between 200 - 500 SMS per second.´
-    * Multy Blaster Option
+    * `Multy Blaster Option ´
-    * You can send an SMS to a number list at a single time
+    * `You can send an SMS to a number list at a single time´

 ## INSTALLATION [Termux] [Linux] :